Sometimes dot plots get too crowded and you may want to limit or otherwise reduce the number of events for visual purposes while gating.

 Alternatively, you may have an experiment with many samples, each one having different numbers of events, and you want to standardize the number of events across the samples for analysis.

-Gating on the time channel of your FCS files is a useful method for these situations and others.
+Gating on the time channel of your FCS files can be a useful method for these situations.
 Click the links below to jump to sections in this article:

 Note, you might have to adjust your scale settings to shrink or widen the overall time distribution.

 Note, tailor the gate location per file to set the time gate to a unique location for different samples in your experiment.